engn1931z/rpiSetupHistory/README.md

        '~'
 ```

+(**NOTE**: the comptuer lab at B&H 191 has all the hardware you need to setup the RPi (keyboard, mouse, monitor).
+All computers on the East side have them.
+Connect, and press the button on the back of the monitor.)

 ## Setting up the basics

 **This setup log will begin with quite explicit instructions, but as we proceed, we know that you will be able to help fill in the blanks.**